 (Work)

 We hereby guarantee that the Work

 performed for the construction of

-has been performed in accordance with the Drawings and Specifications and that the Work as installed will fulfill the requirements of the Guarantee included in the Specifications.
-We agree to repair or replace any or all of our Work, together with any adjacent Work which may be displaced by so doing, that may prove to be defective in its workmanship or materials within a period of () year(s) from date of acceptance of the above named project by the San Dieguito Union High School District, without any expense whatsoever to the said District, ordinary wear and tear and unusual abuse or neglect excepted.
+installed will fulfill the requirement agree to repair or replace any or all be displaced by so doing, that may within a period of (project by the San Dieguito Union with the Drawings and Specifications and tents of the Guarantee included in the Specification of our Work, together with any adjacent Way prove to be defective in its workmansl year(s) from date of acceptance of the High School District, without any expension of the High School District cifications.
+We Work which may hip or materials he above named to whatsoever to

-In the event of our failure to comply with the above mentioned conditions within thirty days after being notified in writing by the District, we collectively or separately do hereby authorize the District to proceed to have said defects repaired and made good at our expense and we will honor and pay the costs and charges therefrom upon demand.
+after being notified in writing b authorize the District to proceed to by with the above mentioned conditions with the District, we collectively or separate have said defects repaired and made goods and charges therefrom upon demand. ately do hereby

 Date: Signed:

-(Subcontractor)

-(Supplier)
+(Supplier) (Subo contractor)

 Date: Signed:

 (Contractor)

-Local Representa ative to be contacted for serv vices:
+Local Representative to be contacted ed for services:

 Name: Phone No.

 Address:

-(Sam nla Form)

-(Sam ple Form)
+(Sample Form)